Kinoma/KPR-examples/README.md

 <x-app-info id="websocketserver.example.kinoma.marvell.com"><span class="networkSample uiSample"></span></x-app-info>

-This application demonstrates how to implement a web socket server in KPR.
-Coupled with the websocket-client example, this application implements a web socket based chat server.
+This application demonstrates how to implement a WebSockets server in KPR.
+Coupled with the websocket-client example, this application implements a WebSocket based chat server.
 The client discovers and connects to the server using SSDP.
 Once the connection is established, the client exchanges text messages with the server.
-This application is useful for understanding how to build a web socket server and use KPR Text and Scroller objects to display a scrolling list of messages.
+This application is useful for understanding how to build a WebSockets server and use KPR Text and Scroller objects to display a scrolling list of messages.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***